tpitale/staccato-rails/README.md

 * Event tracking hooks in controllers, models that use the request session client id
 * Exception tracking (tracks only the exception name)

 Session UUID for the `client_id` is handled for you.
-Can be overridden easily.
+Can be overridden easily, see .

 ## Usage